difference to natural stone and porcelain tiles

 Advice

-Natural stone and porcelain tiles are popular materials that have been used across kitchens, ground floors, bathrooms and outdoors for many years.
+Limestone and porcelain tiles are popular materials that have been used across kitchens, ground floors, bathrooms and outdoors for many years.
 Both offer various benefits and qualities, as well as beauty and charm.
-Many customers ask what is the difference between natural stone and porcelain tiles, so we felt a simple, but comprehensive guide, explaining some key differences would be helpful when it comes to choosing your stone floor tiles.
+Many customers ask what is the difference between limestone vs porcelain, so we felt a simple, but comprehensive guide, explaining some key differences would be helpful when it comes to choosing your stone floor tiles.

 Material

-Starting with the basics, as the name would suggest, natural stone is a naturally occurring material that is quarried from the earth.
-Natural stone tiles are often, but not limited to, limestone, sandstone or marble tiles.
-Limestone and sandstone are sedimentary rocks, that can be formed over millions of years, whereas marble is a metamorphic rock, formed by the alteration of limestone by heat and pressure (thermal metamorphism) – with all processes creating naturally dense materials.
+Starting with the basics, limestone is a natural stone which, as the name would suggest, is a naturally occurring material that is quarried from the earth.
+Natural stone tiles are often, but not limited to, limestone, sandstone or marble.
+Limestone is a sedimentary rock, that can be formed over millions of years, whereas marble is a metamorphic rock, formed by the alteration of limestone by heat and pressure (thermal metamorphism) – with all processes creating naturally dense materials.
 Porcelain tiles are a man-made product that combines kaolin clay, finely ground sand and feldspar.
-The clay mixture is fired to an extremely high temperature, upwards of 1200 degrees, resulting in a very dense tile.
+The clay mixture is fired to an extremely high temperature, upwards of 1200 degrees Celsius, resulting in a very dense tile.

 Aesthetics

 Aesthetics is something that is very subjective and often in the eyes of the beholder.
-However, it is important to understand the differences between natural stone and porcelain when it comes to the appearance of the floor tile to help you decide which might be right for you.
+However, it is important to understand the differences between limestone and porcelain when it comes to the appearance of the floor tile to help you decide which might be right for you.

 Dorchester Aged White Difference to natural stone and porcelain tiles